sulu/sulu/UPGRADE.md

 ### Stricter Image Format Url Handling

-The image formats url need a direct match of filename to get the image format returned.
+The image formats URL requires an exact filename match to retrieve the correct image format.
-Old versions will be redirected to the new version and none direct matches return 404 now.
+Old versions will be redirected to the new version and any non-matching filenames will now return a 404 error.

 ## 2.5.15